TracyKien/PyBer_Analysis/README.md

-# PyBer_Analysis
+# Overview
-Vanderbilt Bootcamp-Module 5

-Overview of the analysis: Explain the purpose of the new analysis.
+Explain the purpose of the new analysis.

+# Results
-Results: Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.
+Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

+# Summary
-Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.